 Response - measured using a tool such as RECIST (Response Evaluation Criteria in Solid Tumors) - is an appropriate endpoint to determine activity in a phase II trial.
 The other options are not as: MTD (D) is an outcome used in phase Is to establish the phase II dose; adverse events (C) are used to access safety not activity; treatment compliance (E) only determines the feasibility of giving the new treatment and; QALYs (B) are usually an endpoint of phase III trials that is used to access cost effectiveness of the new treatment.

+Question 2:

-An clinician in infectious diseases was approached by the Principle Investigator of a trial of a new antibiotic.
-The Investigator was seeking subjects for a Phase ll trial.
+A clinician in infectious diseases was approached by the Chief Investigator of a trial of a new antibiotic.
+The Chief Investigator was seeking subjects for a single arm Phase ll trial.

-What is the main characteristic of a Phase ll trial?
+What is the main characteristic of this Phase ll trial?

 A To assess the activity, safety and feasibility of the new treatment